ballerina-platform/module-ballerinax-jira/examples/create_issue_and_add_comment/CreateIssueAndComment.md

 ```

-- username: Your email address used to log in to Jira.

-- password: The API token generated from your Atlassian account.

-- domain: The subdomain of your Jira Cloud instance (e.g., if your Jira URL is https://your-company.atlassian.net, the domain is your-company).

-- projectKey: Your project ID to create the project (e.g., 'PD67').

 Ensure that the projectKey is unique and not already in use in your Jira instance, as attempting to create a project with an existing key will result in an error.
 Also, ensure the leadAccountId is correctly retrieved for the user.